IT3038C/IT3038C.github.io/content/modules/module-2.md

 ---
-title: Week 2 – Bash
+title: Module 2 – Bash
 sidebar_position: 2
+slug: /2
 ---

 If you do not have your GitHub account setup, please do that now.